Ethan Murrow (Drawing & Printmaking Fellow ’16), WOODLAND MADRIGAL – SUCCULENT ODE (2016), graphite on paper 52x36in

 When Massachusetts individual artists ask us about grants, our first response is to strongly encourage they investigate our Artist Fellowships.
 They are competitive, anonymously judged grants (currently, $12,000 for Fellows, $1,000 for Finalists) to recognize artistic excellence in 12 categories: Choreography, Drawing & Printmaking, Fiction/Creative Nonfiction, Painting, Poetry, and Traditional Arts (even years); and Crafts, Dramatic Writing, Film & Video, Music Composition, Photography, and Sculpture/Installation/New Genres (odd years).
 There are two deadlines per fiscal year, one in early October and one in late January.

-So, if you’re an artist who creates original work in one of the above-mentioned categories and who lives and works in Massachusetts, sign up for the MCC’s Artist News e-newsletter to receive the most up-to-date news on deadlines and applications.
+So, if you’re an artist who creates original work in one of the above-mentioned categories and who lives and works in Massachusetts, sign up for the Mass Cultural Council’s Artist News e-newsletter to receive the most up-to-date news on deadlines and applications.

 Other Mass Cultural Council Programs for Artists